 IDEA & Section 504 Public Notice

-NOTICE OF NON-DISCRIMINATION, NOTICE OF PUBLIC NOTICE:
+NOTICE OF NON-DISCRIMINATION OF

 Applicants for admission or employment, students, parents of elementary and secondary school students, employees, sources of referral and applicants for employment, and all professional organizations that have entered into agreements with the School District of Springfield, R-12 (“District”) are hereby notified that the District does not discriminate on the basis of race, color, national origin, sex, age, or disability in admission or access to, or treatment or employment in, its programs and activities.
 In addition, the District provides equal access to the Boy Scouts of America and other designated youth groups.